sspec-project/SparseSpec/README.md

 #### Physical and logical page indices conversion

-SpecGen also offloads the page indices that encode the sparsity pattern of draft attention.
+SparseSpec also offloads the page indices that encode the sparsity pattern of draft attention.
 Because physical device pages are freed and reassigned after offloading, these indices must be converted into logical (virtual) indices that remain consistent across the sequence.
-SpecGen performs this conversion incrementally using binary search, amortizing the cost across chunks.
+SparseSpec performs this conversion incrementally using binary search, amortizing the cost across chunks.
 The detailed implementation can be found in `serve/request/kv_cache_ptr/base.py L17`.

 <p align="center" width="65%">